Founded in 2009, Purpose New York serves as our headquarters.

 She's passionate about human behavior, learning from stories and traveling.
 Depending on the time of the day you will find her cooking, reading or dancing around.

-As the Controller at Purpose, Edward Smith helps manage the Finance and Accounting functions.
+As the Global Head of Accounting at Purpose, Edward Smith helps manage the Finance and Accounting functions.

 Prior to joining Purpose, Edward spent over a decade working in a range of Finance roles, most recently as Accounting Manager at Avenues: The World School, an international system of private schools for pre-K-12th grades.